 Our wellness programs support healthy lifestyle choices that improve personal well-being.
 In addition to programs that offer wellness assistance in many forms, we have resources for parents, as well as opportunities for enjoying exercise, art, and music.

 Live Well/Work Well

 Live Well/Work Well offers a variety of programs to improve and maintain your health, including health and wellness coaching options, fitness programs, life/stress management, and other educational resources.
-These programs are available to all employees and immediate family members, regardless of enrollment in a Dartmouth-Hitchcock (D-H) health care plan.
+These programs are available to all employees and immediate family members, regardless of enrollment in one of our health care plans.

 Employee Assistance Program

-Dartmouth-Hitchcock’s Employee Assistance Program (EAP) offers free, confidential, short-term counseling and consultation services for a full range of mental health needs to Dartmouth-Hitchcock employees and their immediate family members.
+Our Employee Assistance Program (EAP) offers free, confidential, short-term counseling and consultation services for a full range of mental health needs to our employees and their immediate family members.
 Our staff includes licensed clinical psychologists and clinical mental health counselors.
 Virtual and after-hour appointments are available.

 Opportunities are available for you and your family to make improvements in overall health.
 Our programs and services support healthy lifestyle choices that improve personal well-being.
 These include health coaching, lessons on healthy eating, movement and fitness activities, stress first aid, tobacco cessation, and more.